 The Repeatable Read isolation level only sees data committed before the transaction began; it never sees either uncommitted data or changes committed during transaction execution by concurrent transactions.
 (However, the query does see the effects of previous updates executed within its own transaction, even though they are not yet committed.)
 This is a stronger guarantee than is required by the SQL standard for this isolation level, and prevents all of the phenomena described in Table 13-1.
 As mentioned above, this is specifically allowed by the standard, which only describes the minimum protections each isolation level must provide.

-This level is different from Read Committed in that a query in a repeatable read transaction sees a snapshot as of the start of the transaction, not as of the start of the current query within the transaction.
+This level is different from Read Committed in that a query in a repeatable read transaction sees a snapshot as of the start of the first non-transaction-control statement in the transaction, not as of the start of the current statement within the transaction.
 Thus, successive SELECT commands within a single transaction see the same data, i.e., they do not see changes made by other transactions that committed after their own transaction started.

 Applications using this level must be prepared to retry transactions due to serialization failures.

 UPDATE, DELETE, SELECT FOR UPDATE, and SELECT FOR SHARE commands behave the same as SELECT in terms of searching for target rows: they will only find target rows that were committed as of the transaction start time.
 However, such a target row might have already been updated (or deleted or locked) by another concurrent transaction by the time it is found.
 In this case, the repeatable read transaction will wait for the first updating transaction to commit or roll back (if it is still in progress).
 If the first updater rolls back, then its effects are negated and the repeatable read transaction can proceed with updating the originally found row.
 But if the first updater commits (and actually updated or deleted the row, not just locked it) then the repeatable read transaction will be rolled back with the message